The Safer Choice

 M is for Method statement

 The introduction to this needs a little more explanation.
 The HSE has published multiple versions of a short guide originally called “Five steps to risk assessment.”
 The first chapter of my book attempts to explain this!
 There was a draft version in 2016 which was referred to in the original article, in the missing opening paragraph.
-The draft was never issued, and instead the HSE revised their website.
-All references to “INDG 163” will take you to a page about risk assessment on the HSE site.
+The draft was never issued, and instead the HSE revised its website.
 Again, see the book for more details of why I think this is inadequate.

 The RSSB link on the IOSH Magazine website no longer works – you can access the report on the RSSB site if you register, but be aware it is now quite old.